-Students are responsible for all personal items that they bring to school, whether in lockers or not.
+Students are responsible for all personal items that they bring to school.
 We strongly advise that parents not send large amounts of money or valuable personal items to school with their children.

 The school is not responsible for any lost or stolen property, including mobile phones or other electronic devices.